felipecode/coiltraine/docs/on_offline_evaluation.md

     export COIL_DATASET_PATH=<datasets_location>

-After that, by running the downloading script you will download all the needed files.
+After that, by running the following script you will download all the needed files.

     python3 tools/get_offline_online_data.py